 Monitoring your heart rate after running a mile can help you to check your fitness level and measure your fitness progress.
 It can also help you to determine and adjust the intensity of your running routine.

 This is because the higher your heart rate is after exercise, the more intense your running workout was.
 Consult your doctor before beginning any exercise regimen, and if you have questions or concerns about your heart rate.

-If you are just starting out with your running routine, aim for your heart rate to be around the 50-percent mark of your target zone for the first couple of weeks.
+If you can talk but not sing, you're exercising at a moderate level.
 If you can't talk or you frequently stop to catch your breath while you are running, you are likely running too hard.
 Gradually increase your intensity over a period of six months until your heart rate is at about the 85-percent mark of the target zone during and after running.

 You can experience heart palpitations or a high heart rate if you exercise excessively or too intensely.
-This can cause you to tire too quickly, preventing you from finishing your mile.
+Palpitations are not usually serious according to Medline Plus.
+They can be mentally uncomfortable more than physically because it can be disconcerting to feel the sensation of your heart "turning over."
+A high heart rate can cause you to tire too quickly, preventing you from finishing your mile.
 Get emergency attention if a racing heart is accompanied by loss of consciousness, chest pain or shortness of breath.